BobKeijzer/chatbob/README.md

 - Identity-based integrations with external data sources

 ## Status
-This is **not a production-ready product** — it’s a functional portfolio showcase.
+This is **not a production-ready product** — it is a functional portfolio showcase.
 The goal is to demonstrate my passion for AI and serve as a stepping stone toward building more advanced agentic systems.

 **Disclaimer**